What is an SSL Certificate? A Comprehensive Guide

+Fortunately, there is a solution for bringing your website up to snuff in terms of security.
 Secure Sockets Layer (SSL) is a protocol that enables your browser to establish a safe connection between itself and a particular website or server.
-When people talk about SSL, the word ‘certificate’ is usually never far away.
-If a website has an SSL certificate, it means it has been validated by a Certificate Authority.
-Many managed WordPress Hosting providers (including WP Engine) offer SSL Certificates as part of the service.
+If a website has an SSL certificate, that means it has been validated by a Certificate Authority.
+Many managed WordPress hosting providers (including WP Engine) offer SSL certificates as part of their services.

 HTTPS vs. HTTP

 By default, the data that HTTP connections send is unencrypted.
 This means that hackers can obtain your data (and that of your website’s visitors) through malicious means.
 This is obviously not good news for businesses dealing in sensitive personal information, such as credit card and address details.

 If a website address begins with HTTPS instead of HTTP, it indicates that all the data you send to and receive from that website is encrypted.
 Even if the data were to be intercepted by an unauthenticated third party, they wouldn’t be able to decipher it.

 To put it simply, if you’re concerned about data security, it’s always good news when the website you’re visiting uses HTTPS instead of HTTP.
 In order to set up HTTPS, you’ll need to purchase an ‘SSL certificate’, which is linked to your website.
 This provides an encrypted data stream for the information you send across the web.
 Next, we’ll go over some of the benefits of using the protocol in case you’re still on the fence about enabling it on your own site.

 Why Your WordPress Site Needs an SSL Certificate

 We’ve already touched on some of the reasons why you’d want to switch to HTTPS.
 To summarize, the primary goal is to protect your users’ personal data from ending up in the hands of hackers and spammers.